josefelq/pokedex-api/README.md

  1. Clone the repository on your local machine.
  2. Spin up the containers for only **ONE** of the following environments:

-    **Important note**: In case you have launched the development containers and want to switch to production or vise versa, remove all containers and their volumes and then follow the steps provided for the other environment.
+    **Important note**: In case you have launched the development containers and want to switch to production or vise versa, remove all containers with their respective volumes and images, and then run the containers for the other environment.

 ### For Development